A Complete Guide To Short-Term Mortgages

 The Pros And Cons Of Short-Term Mortgages

 As with anything, short-term mortgages come with various benefits and drawbacks.
-When considering mortgage terms, potential homeowners must consider their personal budget and needs in order to set themselves up for success.
+Consider your budget and needs when deciding on your ideal mortgage type.

 The Pros Of Short-Term Mortgages

-The following describes some of the primary benefits of taking on a short-term mortgage:
+Here are some primary benefits of taking on a short-term mortgage:

-• Pay less interest: Compared to a 15-year or 30-year mortgage, short-term mortgages offer lower interest rates, saving you money over the lifespan of the loan.
+- Pay less interest: Compared with a 15-year or 30-year mortgage with higher interest rates, the best short-term mortgages offer lower interest rates, saving you money over the life of the loan.

-• Own your home sooner: Making payments for a shorter amount of time allows homeowners who take this path to own their home sooner, which may allow you to put money toward other financial goals, such as purchasing an investment property.
+- Own your home sooner: Making payments for a shorter time allows you to own your home sooner.
+This may give you the option to put money toward other financial goals, such as purchasing an investment property or buying a vacation home in addition to your current home.

-• Build equity faster: Paying down the loan’s principal balance faster can build more equity in your home – and increasing home equity can be beneficial to homeowners in many ways, as it can be accessed and used for things like home improvements and consolidating debt.
+- Build equity faster: Paying down the loan’s principal balance faster can build equity in your home more quickly – and increasing home equity can benefit homeowners in many ways.
+For example, a home equity loan can be used to make home improvements or to consolidate

 The Cons Of Short-Term Mortgages